oystelan/CFDwavemaker/docs/source/inputfile_description.rst

       - **description**
       - **mandatory**
     * - ``bandwidth``
-      - control the bandwidth of which frequencies are allowed to interact in the second order sum and difference terms.
-For wide band width spectra this is recommended. the bandwidth is given in rad/s. a good approximation is ``bandwidth``=0.7*m0/m1, where m0 and m1 are the zeroth and first spetral moments.
+      - control the bandwidth of which frequencies that are allowed to interact in the second order sum and difference terms.
+For wide band spectra this is recommended. default value is "off", which implies that all frequencies are allowed to interact in the second order terms.
+Alternatively bandwidth=auto can be used and CFDwavemaker will approximate a reasonable bandwidth for you from the spectral moments, i.e bandwidth``=0.7*m0/m1.
+The third alternative is to specify a value given in rad/s.
       - no
     * - ``extmeth``
       - Choice of extrapolation method.
 By default a second order taylor expansion (eularian coordinate system) is used (``extmeth``= 0).
 A second order lagrangian implementation will be supported in the near future (extmeth = 1).